Regular seasons are near an end for high school baseball and softball teams with next weekend the start of playoff action in Mississippi.

 In Wednesday night regular season baseball play, DeSoto Central put together a 12-run third inning as part of a 17-0 6A district victory over Horn Lake in a game that ended after five innings.
 Blaze Jordan hit two home runs, including a grand slam and a three-run homer.
 Jordan finished with eight runs-batted-in.
 Colby Crocker struck out three.

-In 5A district play Wednesday, Lewisburg defeated Lake Cormorant 15-3 in five innings, as Landon Rogers had three hits for Lewisburg, Gray Bane, Brandt Shaw and Caleb Smith each had two runs-batted-in.
+In 5A district play Wednesday, Lewisburg defeated Lake Cormorant 15-3 in five innings, as Landon Rogers had three hits for Lewisburg, Gray Bane, Brandt Shaw and Cooper Smith each had two runs-batted-in.
 Dane Darby struck out five in 3.1 innings pitched for the Patriots.
 Elsewhere, Northpoint Christian edged Evangelical Christian 6-5, with Lance Saulsberry driving in the winning run in the seventh inning for the victory.
 Northpoint Christian is now 5-1 in conference play.

 On Tuesday night, Lake Cormorant lost to Center Hill 12-7, as the Mustangs broke open the contest with four runs in the sixth inning.
 Christian Dunn scored three times and Christo Peeks drove in three runs for Center Hill.
 Collin Reuter, Dunn and Peeks all doubled.
 Pitcher Jackson Pace struck out five Gators in the game.